How to Spend the Best 2 Days in Kyoto

 Trays of various tempura skewers are displayed on a wooden counter in a market or restaurant setting.
 The skewers include shrimp and other battered, deep-fried items, neatly arranged in rows.
 A wooden post with an arrow sign is visible in the background.
 This is a must-visit on your 2 Day Kyoto Itinerary!

-The Nishiki Market is a 400 year-old market, and a true foodie’s paradise.
+The Nishiki Market is a 400-year-old market and a true foodie’s paradise.

 Here you will mainly find food stalls, along with a few stores selling Japanese products and home goods.
-With over 100 stalls, you will get to indulge in everything from authentic street food, to wagyu, matcha, Japanese desserts, and so much more!
+With over 100 stalls, you will get to indulge in everything from authentic street food to wagyu, matcha, Japanese desserts, and so much more!

 Note: This market is quite tight and fills up quickly.
-If you are someone who gets claustrophobic or gets overwhelmed easily with crowds, you might want to skip on this market!
+If you are someone who gets claustrophobic or gets overwhelmed easily with crowds, you might want to skip this market!

 Nintendo Kyoto